Molestation on motorway: One suspected assailant nabbed

 The confessionary statement of the arrested person also surfaced in the electronic media.
 In his statement to the police, Shafqat said that he and Abid Ali reached outside Karol Jungle at 12.
 They had gathered to commit a crime at 10pm.

-One of them was carrying a gun and the other a club.
-Abid broke the windowpane and forced the woman to go with them inside the jungle where they snatched golden ornaments from her.
+One of them was carrying gun and other a club.
+Abid broke windowpane and forced the woman to go with them inside the jungle where they snatched golden ornaments from her.
 Later, they also sexually assaulted her in front of her children.

-After the crime, they fled towards Qila Sattar Shah.
-Shafqat said that it was his first case of sexual assault, while Abid had committed three such crimes earlier.

 News desk adds: Police sources said that Waqarul Hassan and Abbas were not suspects anymore.
 A third name has come up in the rape case after police interrogated Shafqat, sources told Geo News.